Families on the Go

 Start Saving for College — By starting early, when your child is in preschool or before, you can build a realistic fund through the power of compounding over many years.
 The earlier you start, the less you’ll have to save per month.

 Through First Service Federal Credit Union, you can access products designed to help you fund your child’s higher education.
-To learn more, or set up an educational account, click on the links below.
+Contact us today to learn more.

 Education Savings Account - Save up to $2,000 a year, per child in special education accounts.
 Earnings will accumulate tax-free and, if used for qualified education expenses,* withdrawals will also be tax-free.